MEET THE TEAM

 Our four licensed and accredited veterinarians serve clients in Seneca, Yates, Ontario and Wayne counties.
 We service hundreds of herds, ranging from backyard hobbyists to small family farms to larger commercial dairies.

-In addition to our veterinarians, we have a licensed veterinary technician and microbiologist on staff to serve your milk quality needs.
+In addition to our veterinarians, we have technicians on staff to serve your milk quality and other laboratory needs.
 Our milk quality team will travel outside our four-county area to consult with dairies and help address their mastitis challenges.

 Every dairyman assumes that their vet cares about their cows.
 We all want our cows to be healthy, productive and produce high quality milk.
 And recognizing the impact that it has on the health of the animals, dairymen and vets pay attention to the cows’ environment.
 Our barns should be well-ventilated, comfortable, cow-friendly and worker-friendly.

 But what about the people that work with the cows?

 Don’t they have a huge impact on our cows’ health too?

 Workers who are well-trained, feel valued and understand WHY what they do is important take better care of cows, which in turn makes the cows happier, healthier and more productive.

 The team at Keseca recognizes that true success on the dairy requires paying attention to all three of these areas – the cows, the environment and the people.
 Keseca is dedicated to helping you manage all three of these areas well.

 If there’s one question we hear over and over again, it’s